back

 - also set at points around here, also an interesting sense of time, though less constantly shifting than other apocalyptic/post-apocalyptic books on this list. i wonder if they walked through my hometown. i have the second book on hold. this one's got some very heavy moments. i started in a while ago and then had to pause it, returned to it only now.

-- currently reading: beyond survival, edited by ejeris dixon and leah lakshmi piepzna-samarasinha
+- beyond survival, edited by ejeris dixon and leah lakshmi piepzna-samarasinha